 - Transfer the custard to a bowl set in water bath.
 Whisk the mix and let it cool - about 15 minutes.
 Alternately you could place a piece of parchment paper on top of the custard and let it cool for a few hours in the fridge.

 - Pit and chop the cherries into quarters or eights.

-- Transfer the chilled custard to the ice cream maker (follow manufacture’s instructions) and process.
-When the mix begin to firm up slowly add the chopped cherries.
+- Transfer the chilled custard to the ice cream maker (follow manufacturer’s instructions) and process.
+When the mix begins to firm up add the chopped cherries, slowly.
 Continue churning till set.

 - Serve immediately as soft serve or freeze in an airtight freezer container for 2 to 4 hours for a firmer version.